asseco-voice/laravel-comments/README.md

 Standard CRUD endpoints are exposed for comment administration, however if you'd like a dedicated controller to manage CRUD actions on a specific model you need to manually create it.

+# Extending the package

+Publishing the configuration will enable you to change package models as well as controlling how migrations behave.
+If extending the model, make sure you're extending the original model in your implementation.